-- 4.4.5 FIs should analyse the impact and likelihood of the threats and vulnerabilities that could cause harm to the organization, including most likely scenarios. - 4.4.6 FIs should also account for risk propagation, such as contagion and concentration risks, due to interdependency, interconnectivity, scale, and complexity factors within the IT infrastructure, between FIs and across the larger financial system.
-For example, cyber risks that manifest in denial of service (DoS) attacks, ransomware, internal sabotage, malware infestation or others, could cause severe harm and amplified disruption to the operations of FIs with consequential losses for all parties affected. - 4.4.7 FIs should develop a means to prioritize cyber risks based on likelihood and impact assessments.
-In addition, FIs should assess their risk tolerance for damages and losses in the event that a given risk-related event materializes. - 4.4.8 FIs should carry out penetration tests in order to conduct an in-depth evaluation of the cybersecurity posture of the system through simulations of actual attacks on the system.
+- 4.4.1 Risk identification entails the determination of the threats and vulnerabilities to a FI's IT infrastructure including internal and external networks, hardware, software, applications, third-party services, systems interfaces, operations and human elements throughout the supply chain. - 4.4.2 FIs should be vigilant in identifying and analysing cyber risks as it is a crucial step in the risk containment exercise.
+(See Appendix 4: Types of Cyber Threats) - 4.4.3 A cyber risk may take the form of any condition, circumstance, incident or person with the potential to cause harm by exploiting a vulnerability in a system. - 4.4.4 FIs should carry out penetration tests in order to conduct an in-depth evaluation of the cybersecurity posture of the system through simulations of actual attacks on the system.
 FIs should conduct penetration tests on internet-facing systems at least annually, or whenever these systems undergo major changes or updates.
-Full scope penetration tests at least once every two years. - 4.4.9 FIs should carry out regular scenario-based cyber exercises to validate its response and recovery, as well as communication plans in case of a cyber-attack.
-These exercises could include social engineering3, table-top4, cyber range5 or adversarial attack simulation6 exercises. - 4.4.10 Based on the type and objectives of the exercise, the FI should involve all relevant stakeholders, inter alia Management, business functions, corporate communications, crisis management team, service providers, and technical staff responsible for cyber threat detection, response and recovery. - 4.4.11 The objectives, scope and rules of engagement should be defined before the commencement of the exercise.
-To ensure that the activities executed don't disrupt the FI's production systems, the exercise must be closely supervised and performed in a controlled environment. - 4.4.12 FIs should bear in mind that the simulation of realistic adversarial simulation attacks ought to be designed based on plausible cyber-attacks, and therefore
+Full scope penetration tests at least once every two years. - 4.4.5 FIs should carry out regular scenario-based cyber exercises to validate their response and recovery, as well as communication plans in case of a cyber-attack.
+These exercises could include social engineering3, table-top4, cyber range5 or adversarial attack simulation6 exercises. - 4.4.6 Based on the type and objectives of the exercise, the FI should involve all relevant stakeholders including management, business functions, corporate communications, crisis management team, service providers, and technical staff responsible for cyber threat detection, response and recovery. - 4.4.7 The objectives, scope and rules of engagement should be defined before the commencement of the exercise.
+To ensure that the activities executed don't disrupt the FI's production systems, the exercise must be closely supervised and performed in a controlled environment. - 4.4.8 FIs should bear in mind that the simulation of realistic adversarial simulation attacks ought to be designed based on plausible cyber-attacks, and therefore